 In the following decades, the number of lake sturgeon plummeted due to pollution, over-harvesting and loss of spawning habitat.
 The current population of lake sturgeon in Michigan is estimated to be about 1 percent of its former abundance.
 Organizations like Michigan Sea Grant and the U.S. Geological Survey are working to restore lake sturgeon and other native fish habitat in the waters of the Detroit River.

-Video Overview of the Issue
+Video Overviews of the Issue

-This video focuses on the successful Middle Channel fish habitat restoration project and the science and collaboration that made it a success.
+These videos focus on the successful Middle Channel fish habitat restoration project and the science and collaboration that made it a success.